redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

 * Hypervisor: `/var/log/libvirt/qemu/tripleo.log`

-In the Hypervisor's `stack` user's home directory:
+In the Hypervisor's `hypervisor` user's home directory:

-* `/home/stack/keys/stack@tripleo` and `/home/stack/stack@tripleo.pub`
+* `/home/hypervisor/keys/stack@tripleo` and `/home/hypervisor/stack@tripleo.pub`
-* `/home/stack/libvirt/images/tripleo.qcow2` is our virtual machine drive image
+* `/home/hypervisor/libvirt/images/tripleo.qcow2` is our virtual machine drive image

 We'll wait a few seconds for the `tripleo` virtual machine to start up and then we can connect to
 it: